fernandoamz/react-native-ts-blog/README.md

 export default configureStore;
 ```
-We create a new folder for our actions we are going to create `actions` into the file, we are going to exaport all our constants with the actions that we will need.
+We create a new folder for our actions we are going to create `actions` into the file, we are going to export all our constants with the actions that we will need.

 ```
 // actions/types.ts